Why Yellowstone in September?

 Hearing the challenge of one bull elk to a contender is one of the most thrilling and haunting strands of sound you can experience in the wild.

 Humans since the dawn of time have been obsessed with the call of wild animals and knowing which belongs to what, and elk are no different.
 September is the beginning of the Rocky Mountain elk rut.
 The “rut” is the elk’s mating season so that new calves can be born in the spring so that they have enough time to grow and survive their first winter.
 Bull elk (males) will “bugle” to one another as means to challenge the dominant male for breeding rights.
 Two bulls will fight by clashing and wrestling with their antlers.
 The bugle is loud and starts as a low guttural bellow which quickly climbs into a high-pitched squeal followed by a series of grunts.
 Words and letters cannot describe this heart racing sound.
-It looks like you’ll just have to go to Yellowstone and listen to it yourself!
+It looks like you’ll just have to go to and listen to it yourself!
+Beyond just elk, you'll find an array of animals in Yellowstone in September including moose, bighorn, grizzly and just about every other animal in their prime.

 2. It’s no longer hot!